JordanRobo/Portfolio/src/posts/a-blazingly-fast-cms.md

 ---
 title: A Blazingly Fast CMS
 description: The only way to ensure something is done right is to do it yourself!
-date: '2024-05-31'
+date: '2024-06-07'
 categories:
   - personal
-published: false
+published: true

 ---

 # A Blazingly Fast CMS

-If you have read my last post then you'll be well aware of my feelings towards the current headless CMS options currently out there.
+If you have read my last post then you'll be well aware of my feelings towards the headless CMS options currently out there.
 I want to start by saying there is absolutely nothing wrong with any of them and I'm definitely not trying to imply they are terrible services.
 What I am saying is that I absolutely think they could be improved and you will be able to follow along as I do just that.

 ## Let's Start!